-There has been some new development with Chrome browser in that their latest releases do not want to load local xml files using asynchronous requests when testing pages locally on your computer and we do rely on such requests in our 360 viewer to load viewer configuration xml files..
+There have been some new security developments with Google Chrome browser in that their latest releases do not want to load local files using asynchronious requests when testing pages locally on your computer (i.e when they are not loaded from the Internet or local web server).
+We do rely on such requests in our 3D product viewer to load viewer configuration xml files..

-Mine for example looks like this: C:\Users\...\chrome.exe --allow-file-access-from-files
+Mine for example looks like this: "C:\Users\...\chrome.exe" --allow-file-access-from-files

 It's bit more involved on Mac which we haven't tried yet but you can see how it can be done in this post.